carbolance/space/APP_VISION.md

 - **Single Source of Truth**: Unify content and context for human use and AI assistance.

 ## Future Considerations
-- Transition from `knowledge-base` to a broader context system when appropriate.
+- Transition `space` to become a content & context system over an appropriate timeframe.
-- Potential renaming (e.g., `knowledge-base` → `context-engine`).
+- Potential renaming (e.g., `space` → `creative-engine`).
 - Graph-style data modeling to connect products, collections, campaigns, and assets.